-Before moving machine, be sure all persons are clear of both travel and swing paths.
+Before moving machine, be sure all persons are clear of the machine path.
 Turn around and look directly for best visibility.
-Keep windows clean, adjusted, and in good repair.
+Use mirror to assist in checking behind the machine.
+Keep windows and mirror clean and in good repair.

-Be certain travel alarm is working properly.
+Be certain backup warning alarm is working properly.